codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/codeporting-translator-cs2cpp-configuration-file/configuration-file-nodes.md

 <import config="details.config"/>
 {{< /highlight >}}

 Imports configuration file as if all its contents were added into the current one.
-Imported configuration file must have valid structure ('translator' node in the root and so on).
+Imported configuration file must have valid structure ('porter' node in the root and so on).

 | Attribute | Meaning | Mandatory | Default value
 ---| ---| ---| ---|